Anjum48/icecube-neutrinos-in-deep-ice/datasaurus/README.md

 # IceCube - Neutrinos in deep ice

-Part of the 5th place solution code for the IceCube - Neutrinos in deep ice competition hosted on Kaggle (April 2023) https://www.kaggle.com/competitions/icecube-neutrinos-in-deep-ice
+Part of the 8th place solution code for the IceCube - Neutrinos in deep ice competition hosted on Kaggle (April 2023) https://www.kaggle.com/competitions/icecube-neutrinos-in-deep-ice

-The writeup can be found here: TBC
+The writeup can be found here: https://www.kaggle.com/competitions/icecube-neutrinos-in-deep-ice/discussion/403713

 # Setup